Who is Tom of Finland?

 To mark the centenary of the birth of Touko Laaksonen – the artist we know as Tom of Finland – London’s House of Illustration presented the UK’s first public exhibition dedicated solely to the work of one of the world’s most important queer artists.

-I caught up with Olivia Ahmad – curator of the exhibition – to talk about Tom of Finland.
+We caught up with Olivia Ahmad – curator of the exhibition – to talk about Tom of Finland.

 Is Tom of Finland an important artist because of his influence on gay men, or is he an important artist because of his creative skills?